 In Power BI, you can create official packaged content, then distribute it to a broad audience as an app.
 You create apps in workspaces, where you can collaborate on Power BI content with your colleagues.
 Then you can publish the finished apps to large groups of people in your organization.

-With Power BI apps, now in preview, you can create collections of dashboards and reports and publish these apps to your whole organization or to specific people or groups.
-For you as a report creator or admin, apps make it easier to manage permissions on collections of dashboards.
+Your business users often need multiple Power BI dashboards and reports to run their business.
+With Power BI apps, you can create collections of dashboards and reports and publish these collections as apps to your whole organization or to specific people or groups.
+For you as a report creator or admin, apps make it easier to manage permissions on these collections.

 Licenses for apps

 To create or update an app, you need a Power BI Pro license.
 For app consumers, there are two options.